 About a month ago, one of my poems was published in Glass Mountain.
 It was published over a year after I'd finished my final draft.
 It was published in the fifth journal I'd sent it to.
 It was published.
-But this post isn't about my dedication to getting poems published; it's about whom that particular poem was dedicated to.
-On the 59th page of the 2019 issue of Glass Mountain, beneath the title, "Mother's Day," the words for Breton appear in italics.
+But this post isn't about my dedication to getting poems published; it's about to whom that particular poem was dedicated.
+On the 59th page of the 2019 issue of Glass Mountain, beneath the title, "Mother's Day," the words for Vera appear in italics.
 I wasn't quite sure if I should capitalize the "for"---I'd never dedicated a poem before.

-During my senior year at Seattle Pacific University, I lived with my friend Breton in an off-campus apartment.
-Before that could happen, though, we had to convince his family that I wasn't an evil seductress (/was a reasonable person to sign a lease with).
-So I visited his family home with him during May in 2018.
-I wore baggy clothing & prayed at dinner & helped with the dishes... & in the evening I played a board game with him & his father & his sister.
-His mother had died a little over a year before.
+During my senior year at Seattle Pacific University, I lived with my friend Vera in an off-campus apartment.
+Before that could happen, though, we had to convince her family that I wasn't an evil seducer (/was a reasonable person to sign a lease with).
+So I visited her family home with her during May in 2018.
+I wore baggy clothing & prayed at dinner & helped with the dishes... & in the evening I played a board game with her & her father & her sister.
+Her mother had died a little over a year before.

 I'd never dedicated a poem before because, simply, I'd never written something for someone before.
-But this poem, "Mother's Day," is for Breton, one of my closest friends, who walked with me (literally) through one of the darkest periods of my life & who shared beauty with me in his own grief.
-He shared his family home with me, then shared an apartment with me. & in all this generosity, after several dedicated years of friendship, it felt right to include a line, a nod to the source, in a dedication of my own.
+But this poem, "Mother's Day," is for Vera, one of my closest friends, who walked with me (literally) through one of the darkest periods of my life & who shared beauty with me in her own grief.
+She shared her family home with me, then shared an apartment with me. & in all this generosity, after several dedicated years of friendship, it felt right to include a line, a nod to the source, in a dedication of my own.

 You can purchase a copy of Glass Mountain here.